zsh-sage/toggle_terminal.wez/README.md

 	zoom = {
 		auto_zoom_toggle_terminal = false, -- Automatically zoom toggle terminal pane
 		auto_zoom_invoker_pane = true, -- Automatically zoom invoker pane
-		remember_zoomed = true, -- If toggle terminal pane was zoomed before switching to invoker pane, -- it will then zoom it automatically
+		remember_zoomed = true, -- Automatically re-zoom the toggle pane if it was zoomed before switching away })
-})
 ```

+You can use [this Neovim plugin](https://github.com/zsh-sage/wezterm-send.nvim) to send commands from Neovim to this pane

+- For example, run `WeztermExecJson echo "hello world"` from Neovim